opentok/accelerator-core-js/js/README.md

 Options
 -------
-`Core` can be configured in a number of ways, but the only options that are required are `credentials`.
-The `packages` property specifies which accelerator packs you wish to include in your application. `containers` specifies which DOM elements should be used as containers for video streams.
+`Core` can be configured in a number of ways, but the only required options are `credentials`.

+The `packages` property specifies which accelerator packs should be included in your application.
+If using a bundler like [`webpack`](https://webpack.github.io/) or [`Browserify`](http://browserify.org/), you'll need to install the additional packages using `npm`.
+Otherwise `Core` will look for them in global scope.

+The `containers` property specifies the DOM elements to be used as containers for video streams.
 The remainder of the options properties are specific to individual accelerator packs.

 ```javascript
 const options = {